FarzadMarius/react-native-minimize-app/README.md

 # react-native-minimize
-Minimize app for React Native on Android Only.
+Minimize app for React Native on Android And iOS.

 ## Installation